PythonCoderUnicorn/TransRest_API/README.md

 ### Adding Persons 🏳️‍⚧️

-This data has famous Transgender people, the affirmations have everyone as living and uses the question of _"if you could have lunch with any famouse person, who would you have lunch with?"_ as basis for affirmations involving the end user.
+This data has famous Transgender people, the affirmations have everyone as living and uses the question of _"if you could have lunch with any famous person, who would you have lunch with?"_ as basis for affirmations involving the end user.
 The end user needs to be part of the narrative with famous person in some relation to their profession.